chukwukap/space/README.md

 ## Oneliner

-**TipSpace is the live audio playground for Farcaster—where creators and communities connect, tip, and thrive in real time.**
+**TipSpace is the live audio miniapp for Farcaster—where anyone can host a live space and get tipped by audience directly.**

 ---